nitzns/NLP-DisasterTweet/README.md

-# Text Classification Models Comparison for disaster or not dataset
+# Comparative Analysis of Text Classification Models for Disaster Tweets

 ## 👋 Introduction

-The goal of this project is to develop effective models for classifying tweets as either related to disasters or not.
-To achieve this, we experiment with different deep learning architectures and techniques, analyzing their accuracy, precision, recall, and F1-score.
+The aim of this project is to build and compare models that classify tweets as either disaster-related or not.
+Various deep learning architectures and techniques are explored, and their performance is evaluated using metrics such as accuracy, precision, recall, and F1-score.

 ## 🥷 Models